giovanni-toledo/ELK-stack/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the filesystem, system metrics, and network traffic.
 - Filebeat monitors log files or specified locations and forwards them to ElasticSearch or Logstash for indexing.
 - Metricbeat collects metrics from systems and services and sends them to ElasticSearch or Logstash.
-- Packetbeat analyzed network packets and traffic flows.
+- Packetbeat analyzes network packets and traffic flows.

 The configuration details of each machine may be found below.